 Worship at Batavia First UMC

-We invite you to join us in person or to follow the service live on Facebook.
+We invite you to join us in person, or to follow the service live on Facebook by clicking

 Children’s Sunday school takes place during our worship service.